Skip to main content

 Alternative Repayment Arrangements

 As part of the Mortgage Arrears Resolution Process (MARP), we offer a variety of alternative repayment arrangements.
-The availability of these arrangements depends on your individual circumstances and our assessment of your Standard Financial Statement (SFS).
+These will depend on your individual circumstances and our assessment of your Standard Financial Statement (SFS).
+We will do our best to find a repayment plan that works for you.

 Short term treatment

-Your monthly repayment will be reduced to less than your normal full monthly repayment for a specified limited period of time.
-During this period, you may stop paying all, or part, of your mortgage repayment (capital and interest).
+One arrangement, known as ‘short-term treatment’, is that your monthly repayment is reduced to less than your normal full monthly repayment for a limited period of time, which is agreed in advance.
+During this time, you may stop paying all or part of your mortgage repayment (both capital and interest).

-If you have insurance repayments billing with your mortgage repayment, these will continue to bill during the arrangement.
-At the end of the agreed arrangement period, your mortgage repayments for the remaining term will be recalculated which will result in your monthly mortgage repayments increasing.
+If you are paying insurance as part of your mortgage payments, you will need to continue to pay these during the arrangement.
+After the arrangement period ends, your mortgage repayments for the remaining term will be recalculated.
+This means your monthly mortgage repayments will increase.

-This will mean that you pay more interest on your mortgage and the overall cost of your mortgage will increase.
+If you do not pay your full monthly mortgage repayments, you will pay more interest on your mortgage overall.
+This means the total cost of your mortgage will increase.

 Back to top